Pylons/pyramid/docs/narr/configuration.rst

 Using declarative configuration has a number of benefits, the primary benefit being that applications configured declaratively can be *overridden* and *extended* by third parties without requiring the third party to change application code.
+If you want to build a framework or an extensible application, using declarative configuration is a good idea.
+Declarative configuration has a down
+side: you can't use plain-old-Python syntax you probably already know and understand to configure your application; instead you need to use :term:`ZCML`.

 .. note::

    See :ref:`extending_chapter` for a discussion of extending and overriding :mod:`repoze.bfg` applications.

-If you want to build a framework or an extensible application, using ZCML is a good idea.

 .. index::
    pair: ZCML; conflict detection